 In early 1960 the Universal Cooler Company, manufacturers of supermarket coolers and freezers, transferred its operations from Brantford to Barrie.
-A senior shop foreman with the company, L. Merle Bernhardt, a stamp collector, whose specialty was Scouts on Stamps, had been very active with the Brantford Stamp Club.
+A senior shop foreman with the company, L. Merle Bernhardt, whose specialty was Scouts on Stamps, had been very active with the Brantford Stamp Club.